roughiz/registry-walktrough/Readme.md

 LinEnum.sh                                                                                                                                                                       100%   46KB 420.5KB/s   00:00
 ```

-But nothing intersting with LinEnum.sh, and with some enumeration i found  aphp file which execute a sudo command trought "shell_exec()" function, and when i visit this file in the browser, the root user execute this command.
+But nothing intersting with LinEnum.sh, and with some enumeration i found  a php file which execute a sudo command through "shell_exec()" function, and when i visit this file in the browser, the root user execute this command.

 ```
-bolt@bolt:/var/www/html$ cat backup.php xœ
+bolt@bolt:/var/www/html$ cat backup.php
 <?php shell_exec("sudo restic backup -r rest:http://backup.registry.htb/bolt bolt");
 ```

-With pspy we have all command execution in the box, when executing the  "backup.php" page we caught this with pspy:
+With pspy we have all executing commands in the box, and when i visited "backup.php" page i caught this with pspy:

 ```
 2019/10/22 18:37:40 CMD: UID=0    PID=4218   | sudo restic backup -r rest:http://backup.registry.htb/bolt bolt